 Based on its function as a vacuolar iron transporter, overexpression of TaVIT2 is expected to lead to iron accumulation in vacuoles.
 To obtain information on the subcellular location of iron in TaVIT2 grain, semi-thin transverse grain sections were stained with Perls'-DAB (Fig. 2).
-Dense granules of dark staining were observed in the endosperm of TaVIT2 grain, but not in control grain (Fig. 2a,b).
+Dense granules of dark staining were observed in in the endosperm of TaVIT2 grain, but not in control grain (Fig. 2a, b).
 The region where intense iron staining was found corresponded with the blue Perls' staining in hand-cut sections of TaVIT2 grain (Fig. 1a).
-Higher magnification images showed that the iron staining was confined to clusters of small round bodies of approximately 0.5-2 μ m in diameter in the cytoplasm of endosperm cells (Figs 2c, S4).
+Higher magnification images showed that the iron staining was confined to clusters of small round bodies of approximately 0.5 - 2 μ m in diameter in the cytoplasm of endosperm cells (Fig. 2c; Suppl.
+Fig. S4).
 There appeared to be no association with other cell organelles, such as starch grains or the nucleus.

-TEM identified several distinct electron-dense morphological structures in the endosperm region of interest in TaVIT2 grain, which were absent from control grain.
-The most abundant morphologies were particles forming the outline of vesicles 0.2-0.8 μm in diameter but lacking any trace of a membrane (Fig. 2d,f); and clusters on the outside of membrane-bound vesicles 0.5-2.3 μm in diameter (Figs 2e, S5).
-Dispersed particles and aggregates of smaller particles were also observed but were less abundant (Fig. S5a).
-Elemental analysis by EDS indicated that all four electron-dense morphologies in TaVIT2 grain contained iron, whereas iron was not detectable outside these areas (Fig. S5).
-The two most abundant types of iron-rich morphologies seen in TEM were also distinguishable by NanoSIMS (Fig. 2e,f).
+Transmission electron microscopy (TEM) identified several distinct electron-dense morphological structures in the endosperm region of interest in TaVIT2 grain, which were absent from control grain.
+The most abundant morphologies were particles forming the outline of vesicles 0.2 - 0.8 μm in diameter but lacking any trace of a membrane (Fig. 2d, f); and clusters on the outside of membrane-bound vesicles 0.5 - 2.3 μm in diameter (Fig. 2e, Suppl.
+Fig. S5).
+Dispersed particles and aggregates of smaller particles were also observed but were less abundant (Suppl.
+Fig. S5a).
+Elemental analysis by Energy Dispersive X-ray Spectroscopy (EDS) indicated that all four electron-dense morphologies in TaVIT2 grain contained iron, whereas iron was not detectable outside these areas (Suppl.
+Fig. S5).
+The two most abundant types of iron-rich morphologies seen in TEM were also distinguishable by NanoSIMS (Fig. 2e, f).
 The NanoSIMS images were aligned with Perls'-DAB staining applied to adjacent sections.
 While the two morphologies looked identical with Perls'-DAB staining, this technique revealed that the smaller type are surrounded by an intracellular membrane (Fig. 2f, white arrow), indicating they are iron globoids inside a larger vacuole.

 Accumulation of iron in a specific region of the starchy endosperm but not throughout, raises the question whether this coincides with a local abundance of iron or is due to localized expression of the TaVIT2 transgene.
 The TaVIT2 transgene is expressed using the HMW Glu-1Dx5 promoter, which is active in the entire starchy endosperm during grain filling as shown by promoter-GUS studies (Lamacchia et al., 2001).
-To verify that the expression pattern of HMW-TaVIT2 is similar, we carried
+To verify that the expression pattern of HMW-TaVIT2 is similar, we carried out in-situ hybridizations of 21 dpa grain.
+Hybridization with an antisense TaVIT2 probe showed intense positive staining in all parts of the endosperm of TaVIT grain, especially in the subaleurone cells, matching the expected pattern of HMW Glu-1Dx5 promoter activity.
+In control grain, positive staining but of weaker intensity was seen in the aleurone cell layer, where endogenous TaVIT2 is expressed.
+There was no signal in any tissue with the sense probe which served as negative control (Supplemental Fig. S6).